-Compost & pruning autumn RaspberriesPosted By: rocket veg Category: Growing Veg, Seasonal Tips
+Compost & pruning autumn RaspberriesPosted By: rocket veg Category: Compost, Growing Veg, Seasonal Advice

 I’ve been busy sorting out my compost heaps, the perfect job to do on a cold day when the ground is frozen and the air chill and little else on the allotment requires attention.
 I have two compost heaps on my allotment – one which contains all the green waste material which accumulated as last year progressed and which is now full, so covered and lying dormant.
 Once the worms and warmth have done their work, I will dig the resulting compost out and spread where required.
 The other is the ‘active’ heap which I keep topped up with weeds, old plants, leaves and so on, as well as additions of kitchen waste (potato peelings, tea bags, fruit peel and the like – but no discarded dairy or meat products).
 Under no circumstances add the roots of any pernicious weeds, such as Bindweed.
 Unless the core of the compost heap reaches a certain temperature, the roots won’t die and you’ll end up with countless minute weed seedlings when you use the compost in due course – a lesson I learnt a few years ago when I discovered a hideous crop of Creeping Buttercup invaded my strawberry bed!